Scaling up FHE-based Privacy-Preserving ML: Higher Throughput, Longer Inputs for LLama-3-8B: Abstract

-Based on these ingredients, we describe a CKKS-based end-to-end implementation of \mbox{Llama-2-7B} private inference for up to 4096 input tokens, of which the last 128 are encrypted.
-On a cluster of 8~NVIDIA \mbox{RTX-4090} GPUs, inference takes 85s for summarization and 33s for generation per output token.
-As a comparison, on the similar-size Llama-3-8B, Jayashankar \emph{et al} [arxiv'25] perform summarization for only 128 tokens in 295s on 8~(much costlier) H100 GPUs.
-For the smaller BERT-base model, Moon \emph{et al} [CCS'25] handle 128 input tokens in 602s on an A100 GPU.
+Based on these ingredients, we describe a CKKS-based end-to-end implementation of \mbox{Llama-3-8B} private inference.
+On a cluster of 8~NVIDIA \mbox{RTX PRO 6000} GPUs, inference for an input of 128 encrypted tokens takes 20s for summarization and 18s (per output token) for generation.
+As a comparison, the state-of-the-art solution by Jayashankar \emph{et al.} [arxiv'25] performs the same summarization task in 295s on 8~much costlier H100 GPUs.
+In the case of a heterogeneous public/private input of 4096 tokens, the last 128 being encrypted, our implementation takes 64s for summarization and 22s (per output token) for generation on 8~NVIDIA \mbox{RTX PRO 6000} GPUs.